christianrm0821/crypto-automation-email/README.md

 # crypto-automation-email
-Sends automated email with top crypto stories of the day
+Sends automated email with top crypto stories of the day from CoinDesk